 By persevering and growing skills, your results improve, and you create an “orchestra” that changes lives.

 Work includes requests for contributions, educating people about your cause, thanking people for support, inviting them, and more.

 Connect: You meet people, build relationships, and help them to achieve their goals.
+You provide them value.